Alirezahayatimedtech/slit-to-oct/METHODOLOGY.md

 - Loss: Huber (tuned delta in later runs).
 - Mild geometric/photometric augmentations; gradient clipping.
 - Metrics: MSE and MAE (z-scored and raw units).
-- Hyperparameter search: Optuna grid over learning rate, weight decay, and batch size (4/8) was used to find a reasonable baseline configuration across all OCT targets jointly (central and peripheral, temporal/nasal) using grouped validation MSE as the objective.

 ### References
 - Levenshtein, V. I. (1966).
 Binary codes capable of correcting deletions, insertions, and reversals.
 Soviet Physics Doklady, 10(8), 707–710.